-- The suspension system, or how the prosthesis stays attached to the limb, could include sleeve suction, distal locking, or vacuum suspension.
+- The suspension system, or how the prosthesis stays attached to the limb, may include sleeve suction, distal locking, or vacuum suspension.

 During the rehabilitation process, you’ll begin to learn to function first with a wheelchair and walking assistance devices such as crutches or a walker.
-Before you learn how to walk with an above-knee prosthetic, you’ll work closely with your physical therapist to learn the necessary skills to use your prosthetic limb in addition to learning how to care for it.
-This includes skin checks, hygiene, contracture prevention, exercise, and positioning.
+Before you learn how to walk with an above-knee prosthetic, you’ll work closely with your physical therapist to learn the necessary skills to use your prosthetic limb.
+Physical therapists will also provide you with information on how to care for it, including skin checks, hygiene, contracture prevention, exercise, and positioning.

 Everyday Routine with Above-Knee Prosthetics

-Once you have your prosthesis, you’ll need to put time into ongoing therapy and at-home exercises under the guidance of your doctor.
+Once you have your prosthesis, you’ll need to invest time into ongoing therapy and at-home exercises under the guidance of your doctor.
 Through time and consistent effort, you can learn balance and coordination.
-It’s not uncommon for rehab to last up to 1 year.
+Try to be as patient as possible as it’s not uncommon for rehab to last up to 1 year.
 You’ll also want to check the remaining limb daily for any irritation, skin breaks, or redness.

 Just because you have a prosthetic, it doesn’t mean that you can have an enjoyable and fruitful life.
 At home, make sure to discuss with your doctor what you can do.
 When you get the okay, you’ll be able to wash the remaining limb with soap and water.
 It’s also possible that you’ll be able to drive depending on your specifics.
 Some people can return to work as soon as 4-8 weeks following surgery although it could take longer.